SymbioticLove/Mother/README.md

 If you would like to create a .bat file to launch the game with a click, you can:

 1. Open a text editor, like Note or Wordpad.
-2. Copy and paste this into the document.
+2. Copy and paste what is underneath these instructions into the document.
 Be sure to replace "path to folder" with the file path to the folder containing the game
+3. Click file and save as, and save this item on the desktop.
+In the dropdown that likely says .txt, select "all files" instead and name the file "Mother.bat" with the quotation marks.
+4. If you did everything correctly, your desktop icon should open your cmd terminal, navigate to the folder, and run the program.
+Message support@symbiotic.love with any questions and we'll try to get you sorted out!

             @echo off
             cd /d [PATH TO FOLDER]
             python mother.py
             pause
-3. Click file and save as, and save this item on the desktop.
-In the dropdown that likely says .txt, select "all files" instead and name the file "Mother.bat" with the quotation marks.
-4. If you did everything correctly, your desktop icon should open your cmd terminal, navigate to the folder, and run the program.
-Message support@symbiotic.love with any questions and we'll try to get you sorted out!

 This game is posted here as a free test version.
 It is copyrighted, and may not be re-distributed or used in any capacity other than for testing and critique.